adoptium/infrastructure/ansible/playbooks/AdoptOpenJDK_Unix_Playbook/roles/DockerStatic/README.md

 ```
 python3 AdoptOpenJDK_Unix_Playbook/roles/DockerStatic/scripts/updateDockerStaticInventory.py $jenkins-username $jenkins-api-token
 ```
+This script uses [jenkinsapi](https://jenkinsapi.readthedocs.io/en/latest/) which can be installed with `pip install jenkinsapi`.

 If there are updates found, open a new branch and commit these changes in a pull request.